 The Company is subject to several categories of risk associated with the exploration of oil and gas.
-Oil and gas exploration and production is a speculative business, and involves a high degree of risk.
-Among the factors that have a direct bearing on the Company's prospects are uncertainties inherent in estimating oil and gas reserves, future hydrocarbon production, and cash flows, particularly with respect to wells that have not been fully tested and with wells having limited production histories; access to additional capital; changes in the price of oil and gas; availability and cost of services and equipment; and the presence of competitors with greater financial resources and capacity.
+Oil and gas exploration and production is a speculative business, and involves a high degree of risk and uncertainty.
+Among the factors that have a direct bearing on the Company's prospects are exploration and development risk as well as uncertainties inherent in estimating oil and gas reserves, future hydrocarbon production, and cash flows, particularly with respect to wells that have not been fully tested and with wells having limited production histories; access to additional capital; changes in the price of oil and gas; availability and cost of services and equipment; and the presence of competitors with greater financial resources and capacity.